 Ms. Richards received her BS in Finance from the University of Colorado at Boulder.

 In addition to serving on the Steering Committee for the New York Chapter of Women's Infrastructure Network, she serves on the Board of Directors for Urban Pathways, a New York City nonprofit serving homeless men and women.

-Yuri Estrada, PE, LEED AP, Director, Siemens Financial Services
+Yuri Estrada, PE, LEED AP, Vice President, The Carlyle Group

-In addition to serving on the Steering Committee for the New York Chapter of WIN, Yuri is a member of the Golden Seeds Angel Investment group, which pursues above market returns through the empowerment of women entrepreneurs.
-She also belongs to the Women's Association of Venture and Equity (WAVE) and has held a board member position on the ACE Mentor Program of America and been a mentor to high school students for many years.
+In addition to serving on the Steering Committee for the New York Chapter of WIN, Yuri has been a member of the Golden Seeds Angel Investment group, which pursues above market returns through the empowerment of women entrepreneurs.
+She also belongs to the Women's Association of Venture and Equity (WAVE) and held a board member position on the ACE Mentor Program of America and was a mentor to high school students for many years.